 Wendy was elected to the Board in February 2008 after serving on Council for three years.
 She recently retired as a Wills, Probate, Trusts and Tax Partner at TWM Solicitors LLP in Surrey with a special interest in charitable legacies.

-She originally came from Australia and studied law when she moved to Britain upon her marriage.
+She originally came from Australia and studied law when she moved to Britain.
 She is a member of the Law Society Probate Group and Reigate Women in Business Group.

 Wendy has volunteered for various organisations and has had been involved with Wills promotions for a number of charities, including CP on a local level.